In this tutorial, we will discuss Python Object Oriented Programming concept and learn its fundamentals.

 An Object has two characteristics:

-Here attributes are the variable and behavior can be taken as the function of those variables.
+Here attributes are the variable and behaviour can be taken as the function of those variables.

 Let’s understand it with an example: